"The plan was — 20s: make money; 30s: have family; and 40s: run for something and do politics."

 "I grew up in Brooklyn to two young parents who were working, and I was a slow reader," he said in an interview.
 "I really had to adjust to suburbia from my time in Brooklyn."

 As a pre-teen, his family moved to East Brunswick, New Jersey.
-The transition was jarring — from the kinetic density of Brooklyn to the wide lawns and organized silence of suburban New Jersey.
+The transition was jarring: from the kinetic density of Brooklyn to the wide lawns and organized silence of suburban New Jersey.
 He was placed in the regular academic track.
+In a school district that ran honors and AP as separate ladders, that placement was a soft ceiling.
+Stay in regular and you don't take the hardest classes; don't take the hardest classes and the elite colleges aren't a real possibility.
+The system had quietly decided what he was capable of before he'd had a chance to argue.

 "Do I like being the underdog?
 Do I seek the hard challenges that most people shy away from?" he would later write, posing the questions he believes every potential founder should ask themselves.
 The answer, for him, was obvious.
-The underdog position wasn't something he endured.
-It was fuel.
+The underdog position was the position that produced his best work.
+He kept seeking it out long after he didn't have to.

 Yale, Politics, and the First Departure